-When any query inside the transaction gets failed the entire transaction gets failed.
-And when a transaction fail if there are any single or partial query which was executed successfully, will also rollback, in transaction either all queries will be successful or all will be failed.
+When any query inside the transaction gets failed the entire transaction gets failed, and when a transaction fail, if there are any single or partial query which was executed successfully, will also rollback, in SQL transaction either all queries will be successful or all will be failed.

 Now you have read what transaction in SQL Server, now we see some example of how to implement transaction in SQL Server.

 Now here we write two sql insert statement with in a transaction, and to check if transaction is working properly or not we will write one insert with correct data, and the other one with incorrect data.